|

 Principles for Scientific Computing and Visualization

-is due out in August 2008.
-This text is intended for students
+is intended for students

 and researchers in science-related areas, such as biology,